Articles

 Prebiotics

 Prebiotics are made up of carbohydrates that the body can’t digest.
-Prebiotics are plant fibers that stimulate the growth of healthy bacteria in the gut.
+They are plant fibers that stimulate the growth of healthy bacteria in the gut.
 They are found in many fruits and vegetables, especially those that contain complex carbohydrates, such as fiber and resistant starch.
 These are not digestible, so they pass through the digestive system to become food for the bacteria and other microbes.
 All prebiotics are a type of dietary fiber and can also be purchased as a commercial food additive or capsule supplement.
 They come in both liquid and powdered forms.

 Probiotics